MyLovelyAxe/ros_multidevices_rtmslam/README.md

 export ROS_IP=<IP.address.of.pc>
 ```

-Then source `docker_entrypoint.sh` to make sure Raspberry Pi 5 is able to find PC by ROS humble:
+Then source `docker_entrypoint.sh` which makes sure Raspberry Pi 5 is able to find PC by ROS humble:

 ```bash
 source docker_entrypoint.sh